davelively14/locorum/README.md

   - Supervisor terminates if a backend is missing from the Repo.
     - Potential fix: Load backends from the Repo instead of hardcoding in BackendSys
   - Phone not evaluating when determining rating for Wendy's
+  - Server crashes when a backend doesn't work

 ## v0.5 to do list
 - Add more backends.
-Priorities: Facebook, Yelp, MapQuest, Foursquare, Superpages, Neustar Localeze (https://www.neustarlocaleze.biz/directory/us?Name=lucas+group&Location=30326),
+Priorities: Facebook, Yelp, MapQuest, Foursquare, Superpages
 - Enhance persisted search results experience
   - Allow user to clear older results from search/edit menu
   - Limit persisted data to 3 most recent ResultCollections